utcompling/tacc-hadoop/README.md

     hadoop fs -rmr example.wc

-## Running jobs in local mode
+### Running jobs in local mode

-Note that use of the keyword `cluster` above directs the script to run distributed on the cluster.
-Replacing this with `local` will run the job very quickly in memory, which is useful for testing.
+The `cluster` keyword used above directs the script to run distributed on the cluster.
+Replacing this with `local` will run the job very quickly in memory, which is useful for testing on small amounts of data.

     run compile
     run local com.utcompling.tacc.scoobi.example.WordCount example.txt example.wc